mycoporium/blog/content/shiitake-23-oct-2023.md

 - July 20th: Mixed grain spawns with substrates in monotub bins.
 - October 23rd: Harvested (a few days late)
 - [Update] Oct 31st: Spooky second flush, harvested on time!
+- [Update] Nov 10th: Yet another flush, the gift that keeps on giving
+- [Update] Nov 20th: 540 more grams from one tub

 Here's tub 1 and tub 2 on August 11th.
 What on earth are the fuzzy dome looking things?
 I still don't know.
 Notice the alien trying to stick its arms out the windows to get fresh air.